dndworld/dndworld.github.io/character-building/backstory.md

 > - Your backstory cannot have far-fetched concepts like being frozen in time, or contain powerful or legendary magic items.
 >
 > - It is optional, but recommended, that you write your backstory in [!badge icon="/images/discord-mark-blue.svg" variant="info" text="#character-biopic"](https://discord.com/channels/512870694883950598/532567921726062597).

+!!!
+##### What If I Can't Find What I'm Looking For?
+That means it has not been established yet.
+Please consider it to be uncommon knowledge and unavailable to your characters.

+If you would like have your backstory reviewed, please PM it to @-FanMail- and our volunteer staff members will respond when they are able.
+!!!

 ## Basic Class Concepts
 Below is a brief summary of each class as explained by D&D Beyond.